trdownie/the-blockchain-quiz/README.md

 As you can see, the layout is simple and does not follow a conventional website layout.
 This is intentional, as the idea is to immerse the user into the quiz and not provide links out and away from the site.

 The following features are on display here:
-•	Landing Page: A landing page with a welcome message and button to begin the quiz.
+- Landing Page: A landing page with a welcome message and button to begin the quiz.
-•	Question Page: A question page displaying a timer, the question, the option for the user to select the correct answer, and a submit button.
+- Question Page: A question page displaying a timer, the question, the option for the user to select the correct answer, and a submit button.
-•	Incorrect Answer: An incorrect answer modal will appear when a user enters incorrect information presenting the user with a light-hearted rank based on prominent figures in the Bitcoin world
+- Incorrect Answer: An incorrect answer modal will appear when a user enters incorrect information presenting the user with a light-hearted rank based on prominent figures in the Bitcoin world
-•	Winners Page: A winners are is available for those who complete the quiz fully, providing a few additional features. o	Prize: a prize is presented, specifically a unique piece of artwork generated using the hashes from the blockchain network o	About: a modal will appear providing basic information about the site o	Contact: a modal will appear with a form for the user to input contact details and connect via Twitter o	Leaderboard: a modal will appear with a mock leaderboard of previous winners.
+- Winners Page: A winners are is available for those who complete the quiz fully, providing a few additional features.
+    - Prize: a prize is presented, specifically a unique piece of artwork generated using the hashes from the blockchain network
+    - About: a modal will appear providing basic information about the site
+    - Contact: a modal will appear with a form for the user to input contact details and connect via Twitter
+    - Leaderboard: a modal will appear with a mock leaderboard of previous winners.
 Each name will be Satoshi Nakamoto as a nod to the pseudonymous nature of the developer.

 Colour and typography were used during wireframing to ensure the minimalistic design was still appealing.